 Those are all great reasons, but don’t get too focused on what blood donations can do for you.

 “The best reason to donate is for altruistic reasons,” said Patten.
 “Almost everybody who donates blood feels good about it.
 All the blood donated at the blood center and through our blood drives stays on the Cape and helps your friends and neighbors.

 “We supply Cape Cod Hospital and Falmouth hospitals,” she said.
 “It’s used in surgeries, the maternity, the emergency room and elsewhere.
 When local people donate blood, we don’t have to get it from an outside source.”

-The CCH Blood Center’s need for donors is ongoing.
-CCH hospitals perform more than 7,500 transfusions per year during elective and emergency surgery, to aid people after traumatic injuries and to help patients with anemia and bleeding disorders.
+The Cape Cod Healthcare Blood Center’s need for donors is ongoing.
+Cape Cod hospitals perform more than 7,500 transfusions per year during elective and emergency surgery, to aid people after traumatic injuries and to help patients with anemia and bleeding disorders.

 Fast facts about blood

 - About one in seven people entering a hospital needs blood.

 - Red blood cells have a limited shelf life—just 42 days—so they must be constantly replenished.

 - One pint of blood can save up to two lives.